Million Dollar Highway and Hiking in Ouray

 The Million Dollar Highway takes you between Ouray and Silverton

-Million Dollar Highway: Your Road to Ouray Hikes and Outdoor Adventure in 2024
+Million Dollar Highway: Your Road to Ouray Hikes and Outdoor Adventure in 2025

 If you're a fan of nature and adventure, then there's no better place to go than Ouray.

 Whether you're an experienced hiker or a beginner, there's a trail here that will suit your skill level and leave you with memories to last a lifetime.
-So lace up your hiking boots and get ready to discover the beauty of Ouray!

 Where is the Million Dollar Highway in Colorado?

-The Million Dollar Highway in Colorado takes you south from Ridgway, through Ouray, then on to Silverton and Durango.
-Famously known as one of the most dangerous and scenic highways in America, US Highway 550 was cut from the side of a mountain and twists and turns through endless, priceless, breath-taking views.
+Cut from the side of a mountain and famously known as one of the most dangerous and scenic highways in America, this road twists and turns through endless, priceless, breath-taking views.

 With all of the old mining towns sprinkled along the way, rumor has it there are gold flecks in the road, adding fame to the Million Dollar Highway.